jaredthirsk/cubase-expression-maps/README.md

  - SYP - Synchron Strings Pro
  - VI - Vienna Instruments

-# How to design these?
+# How to design these❔❔❔

 It can be tricky and there are tradeoffs.